More UNIX commands

 As mentioned earlier, a function is called by its name.

-Let’s call the myfunc
+Let’s call the myfunc function defined earlier.

 $ myfunc